jrief/django-formset/docs/source/model-form.rst

 .. _create one view for each of these tasks: https://docs.djangoproject.com/en/stable/ref/class-based-views/generic-editing/#generic-editing-views

 With **django-formset** we instead can combine them into one view class.
-This is because we can add extra context data to the form control buttons, which then is sumbitted together with the form data.
+This is because we can add extra context data to the form control buttons, which then is submitted together with the form data.
 An example:

 .. code-block:: python